tc39/notes/es9/2018-03/mar-22.md

 DE: I share your intuition.
 I think the F# proposal is my favourite.
 I am just laying this out as a investigation.

-RJE: We've used up our time.

 BT: Tab Atkins has been waiting to talk about this with fairly well reasoned motivations of why smart pipe is a good idea which the slides don't convey.
 It'd be good if we could let him talk.

-RJE: Any objections?
-Tab can talk then we can cut it off.

 TAB: First I highly recommend you go read this proposal.
 Its an extremely well written readme.
 A lot of what I've seen in this discussions is not arguing against what has been proposed.
 The two major points: first the F# style priviledges functional programming style things for anything beyond the basic case.
 As soon as we go beyond... by piping a value into one arg of the function call you have to switch over to writing pure functions F# style or more FP shenanigans like manipulating how arguments are passed around.
 This isn't the way people write things they mostly write "light functional style" Smart pipes allows for this style of code for the majority of cases.
 You don't have to do function math or currying - or organising your functions to be maximally beneficial to this feature - you just organise your function arguments to whatever makes sense and people can just call it how they need to.
 F# ... allow alternate styles, its a handful of extra characters -a bit of extra weight.
 The two are comfortable if you have to the opposite style - but we should prefer the one that encourages the style most JS devs are comfortable with - so using placeholder slots rather than argument ordering shenanigans.
 Smart pipes mixed with the variadic pipelines totally subsume already 3 other syntax proposals this committee is interested in.
 The method abstraction +> a.b.....
 2. It replaces and improves on partial application, You have to use the argument exactly once.If you're using 2 the first one had to ....
 The slide Dan passed over shows how using topic style, you get the benefits of partial application and you can arrange arguments, use it multiple times, use an operator instead of a function.
 Functions are easy to reason about but operators are also important!
 If you don't allow operators you end up with functions like lamda add which is much less convenient.
 The point is all of these extra things which take in extra proposals and making them part of pipelines - its all very natural.
 They automatically achieve other goals.
 Natural every day way we'd use them. its a fairly light weight synrax proposal that punches way above its weight class given the amount of conceptual space it covers - we can drop several other things.